blasvicco/CFem2DHeat/README.md

 }
 ```

-This method looks a little bit more complex than the one before but lets give a close look.
-First we need to check if the element has a convective condition in one of its edges.
+This method seems more complex than the one before so lets give a closer look.
+First, we need to check if the element has a convective condition in one of its edges.

 If there is not condition then no even one loop will be perform in the `for (it = conditions.begin(); it != conditions.end(); it++)` and of course the `if (i != -1 && j != -1)` will be false.